faizanzafar40/Weather-App/README.md

 ## Brief Description

-A simple weather desktop application that uses Tkinter and OpenWeatherMap API
+A simple weather desktop application built in Python which uses Tkinter and OpenWeatherMap API

 ## User Setup Guide